-Table 3 Standards for activities located in the Commercial Precinct and the Glenpanel Precinct Non-compliance status 49.5.37 Development shall be consistent with the Structure Plan at 49.8, except that: a.
-The location where Collector Road Types A and B intersect with State Highway 6 or Lower Shotover Road may be varied by up to 10m where required to achieve integration with these intersections. b.
-The location where Collector Road Type C intersects with State Highway 6 may be varied by up to 20m to integrate with this intersection c. the location of the Key Crossing shown on the Structure Plan may be varied by up to 40m. d.
-The location and extent of the Community Park may be varied to provide higher quality urban design outcomes.
-NC 49.5.38 Retail activity 49.5.38.1 The maximum retail floor area of a single retail tenancy shall be 300m2, except as provided for by 49.5.38.2 below.
+Table 3 Standards for activities located in the Commercial Precinct and Non-compliance the Glenpanel Precinct status

+49.5.37 Development shall be consistent with the Structure Plan at 49.8, except that: NC The location where Collector Road Types A and B intersect with State Highway 6 or Lower Shotover Road may be varied by up to 10m where required to achieve integration with these intersections. b.
+The location where Collector Road Type C intersects with State Highway 6 may be varied by up to 20m to integrate with this intersection c. the location of the Key Crossing shown on the Structure Plan may be varied by up to 30 40 m.
+49.5.38 Retail activity NC 49.5.38.1 The maximum retail floor area of a single retail tenancy shall be 300m2, except as provided for by 49.5.38.2 below.
 49.5.38.2 The maximum retail floor area of the single Large Format Retail tenancy retailing grocery products provided for in Rule 49.4.14 shall be 2000m2.
 49.5.38.3 The single retail tenancy retailing grocery products provided for in Rule 49.4.14 shall not front the State Highway.
-NC 49.5.39 Office activity The maximum gross floor area of a single office tenancy shall be 20 350m2.
+49.5.39 Office activity NC The maximum gross floor area of a single office tenancy shall be 200m .
 Except that this rule shall not apply to tenancies operating as a commercial coworking space.
-NC 49.5.40 Storage Where a storage area does not form part of a building, the storage area shall be screened from view from all public places, adjoining sites and adjoining precincts.
-RD Discretion is restricted to: a. the effects on

-Table 3 Standards for activities located in the Commercial Precinct and the Glenpanel Precinct Non-compliance status visual amenity; b. consistency with the character of the locality; and c. whether the safety and efficiency of pedestrian and vehicle movement is compromised.
-49.5.41 Building Height 49.5.41.1 Buildings shall not exceed the maximum number of storeys shown on the Te Pūtahi Ladies Mile Structure Plan - Building Heights.
-RD Discretion is restricted to: a.
+49.5.40 Storage RD Where a storage area does not form part of a building, the storage area shall be screened from view from all public places, adjoining sites and Discretion is restricted to: adjoining precincts. a. the effects on visual amenity; b. consistency with the character of the locality; and c. whether the safety and efficiency of pedestrian and vehicle movement is compromised.
+49.5.41 Building Height 49.5.41.1 Buildings shall not exceed the maximum number of storeys shown on the Te Pütahi Ladies Mile Structure Plan - Building Heights.
+INC RD Discretion is restricted to: a.
 Any sunlight, shading or privacy effects; b.
-External appearance, location and visual dominance of the building; c.
-Provision of sustainable design responses d.
-How the proposal aligns with the overall structure plan height strategy for the TPLM Zone 49.5.41.2 In the Glenpanel Precinct, building height shall not exceed 8m.
-D 49.5.41.3 In the Commercial Precinct, buildings shall achieve the minimum number of storeys where specified on the shown on the Te Pūtahi Ladies Mile Structure Plan - Building Heights.
-D 49.5.41.4 Building height shall not exceed the maximum heights shown RD on the Te Pūtahi Ladies Mile Structure Plan - Building Heights.
-Discretion is restricted to: a. the effects of additional height on the urban form of the Precinct, including the extent to which the building design responds sensitively to the area in terms of use of materials, façade articulation and roof forms;

-b. the amenity of surrounding streets, lanes, footpaths and other public spaces, including the effect on sunlight access and the provision of public space; C. the protection of public views of Slope Hill and the
+External appearance, location and visual dominance of the building;

+c.
+Provision of sustainable design responses.
+How the proposal aligns with the overall structure plan height strategy for the TPLM Zone 49.5.41.2 In the Glenpanel Precinct, building height shall not exceed D 49.5.41.3 8m.
+In the Commercial Precinct, buildings shall achieve the minimum number of storeys where specified on the shown on the Te Pütahi Ladies Mile Structure Plan - Building Heights.
+D 49.5.41.4 · · to: a. the effects of additional height on the urban form of the Precinct, including the extent to which the building design responds sensitively to the area in terms of use of materials, façade articulation and roof forms; the amenity of surrounding streets, lanes, footpaths and other public spaces, including the effect on sunlight access and the provision of public space; the protection of public views of Slope Hill and the Remarkables Range; and effects on residential amenity, dominance and access to sunlight.